Serenity Test Automation: A Beginner’s Guide

 Serenity BDD — A great tool for applying Behavior Driven Development (BDD).
 This is a solution for automated acceptance testing that generates well-illustrated testing reports.

-Why Serenity?
+Why Choose Serenity?

 Serenity Components